cryps1s/DARKSURGEON/README.md

 1. Packer creates a new virtual machine using the DARKSURGEON JSON file and your hypervisor of choice (e.g. Hyper-V, Virtualbox, VMWare).
 2. The answers.iso file is mounted inside the DARKSURGEON VM along with the Windows ISO.
 The answers.iso file contains the unattend.xml needed for a touchless installation of windows, as well as a powershell script to configure Windows Remote Management (winrm).
 3. Packer connects to the DARKSURGEON VM using WinRM and copies over all files in the helper-scripts and configuration-files directory to the host.
 4. Packer performs serial installations of each of the configured powershell scripts, performing occasional reboots as needed.
 5. When complete, packer performs a sysprep, shuts down the virtual machine, and creates a vagrant box file.
 Additional outputs may be specified in the post-processors section of the JSON file.

 ### Setup

-**Note:** I highly recommend using Hyper-V running on a Windows 10 Enterprise host.
-The high security mode controls and configuration of DARKSURGEON assume that Virtualization-Based Security (VBS) features are available.
-You may need to tweak the configuration depending on your environment and hardware constraints.
+**Note: Hyper-V is currently the only supported hypervisor in this alpha release.
+VirtualBox and VMWare support are forthcoming.**

 1. Install packer, vagrant, and your preferred hypervisor on your host.
 2. Download the repository contents to your host.